Tuesday, 7 March 2023

 The cult was deliberately a fairly generic possibly heretical religious cult from a backwater Imperial world, with no specific leanings towards any of the common cult types seen in the 40K universe.
 But I always intended to add some additional elements that could transform the basic cult into a definite Chaos or Genestealer cult.

-Now I realise that in the original Genestealer cult list was entirely possible to be both, but for whatever reason I don't particularly like the aesthetic of mixing the two.
+Now I realise that in the original Genestealer cult list it was entirely possible to be both, but for whatever reason I don't particularly like the aesthetic of mixing the two.
 So I planned to add two separate groups of models that could be added to help turn it into either of those cult types.

 Whilst the Genestealer elements are still planned for this post I've been working on the Chaos side of things.
 I decided to add some daemons to the mix, which is where the oddity comes in...